Adlik/Adlik/adlik_serving/clients/task/README.md

-# Purpose
+# Task Client Package

-This is a temporary directory, just for the convenience of testing and distinguish from predict interface.
+This package is for building python pip package of task.